DivyaKarade/OmicLearn/README.md

 Detailed instructions on how to get started with OmicLearn can be found **[here.](https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Using)**

-On this page, you can click on the titles listed in *Table of Contents*, which contains instructions for eachs ection.
+On this page, you can click on the titles listed in the *Table of Contents*, which contains instructions for each section.

 ## Contributing
 All contributions are welcome. 👍